 Frequently Asked Questions

-Australia has been quite successful in controlling COVID-19 outbreaks, but nationally over 28,000 people have been affected and 909 people have died.
+Australia has been quite successful in controlling COVID-19 outbreaks, but nationally over 29,000 people have been affected and 909 people have died.
+Many who have died from the disease have not been able to have their families or loved ones with them at the time.
+We do not want anyone to suffer this in the Kimberley.

 Many who have died from the disease have not been able to have their families or loved ones with them at the time.